lorenzo-stoakes/kernel-scripts/README.md

 # Kernel Development Scripts

-This is a dump of my kernel development scripts.
-Some are rough-and-ready and specific to my system, and some are more generic.
-Hopefully I'll get a chance to clean them up over time.
+These are my kernel development scripts.
+Some are specific to my setup, others are more generic.
+I'm working on making them more generic over time.

 Generally I assume the distro I'm using (Arch Linux.)
 Additionally you will need to install appropriate packages, again at some point I will try to document the required packages.

 The scripts have been expanded to include some rudimentary support for the aarch64 architecture.
 To use this functionality, run `kerndev-create aarch64`